Legal Solutions

 Jurisdictional Error and Ultra Vires Actions

-One foundational ground of review is that the decision-maker exceeded its lawful authority—known as acting ultra vires.
+One foundational ground of review is that the decision-maker exceeded its lawful authority — known as acting ultra vires.
 For instance, if a municipal board grants a permit outside the scope of its enabling statute or a regulatory body imposes sanctions for matters not falling under its regulatory domain, that action can be quashed on jurisdictional grounds.
 Courts apply a correctness standard to pure jurisdictional questions, meaning they do not defer to the administrative body's interpretation if it extends beyond a clear statutory boundary.
 Even if the decision seemed reasonable from a policy standpoint, the body's lack of jurisdiction invalidates it.
-In Ontario, the breadth or narrowness of an agency's delegated powers can prove decisive: some agencies have broad policy mandates, while others are restricted to enumerated powers.

 Procedural Fairness and Natural Justice

 Another crucial ground is breach of procedural fairness, reflecting the principle that decision-makers must follow rules of natural justice.
 Applicants may allege inadequate notice, insufficient disclosure of evidence, or a denial of a meaningful hearing.
 If a tribunal's internal processes fail to let the affected party present their case or challenge adverse evidence, the final decision might be set aside for unfairness.
-Bias—whether real or apprehended—is also a recognized ground: if a tribunal member had a personal interest, exhibited hostility, or pre-decided the outcome, a court will intervene.
-The standard of review in fairness contexts is generally one of correctness, as courts consider whether the procedure satisfied baseline legal requirements for impartial hearing.
+Bias — whether real or apprehended — is also a recognized ground: if a tribunal member had a personal interest, exhibited hostility, or pre-decided the outcome, a court will intervene.
+The standard of review in fairness contexts is generally one of correctness, as courts consider whether the procedure satisfied baseline legal requirements for an impartial hearing.

 Errors of Law and Reasonableness

 Outside pure jurisdiction or fairness, many judicial reviews revolve around whether the administrative body's interpretation of law or application of policy was reasonable.
-If the question is within the specialized domain of the tribunal, such as a labour relations board interpreting its enabling legislation, courts usually accord deference and ask whether the decision falls within a range of acceptable outcomes.
+If the question is within the specialized domain of the tribunal — such as a labour relations board interpreting its enabling legislation — courts usually accord deference and ask whether the decision falls within a range of acceptable outcomes.
 Applicants must show that the authority's findings had little rational basis or that they contradicted clear legislative direction.
 If the reasoning chain is coherent, supported by the record, and respects the legislative intent, the decision typically stands as reasonable.
-Only if the decision is evidently flawed or results in an outcome that defies common sense or statutory language will the court intervene.

 Fettering Discretion and Bad Faith

 Administrative bodies often possess discretion in making regulatory or policy choices, but they must exercise that discretion lawfully.
-If an agency imposes rigid, inflexible policies that effectively ignore individual merits, or if it automatically rubber-stamps decisions without genuine consideration, it can be said to have fettered its discretion.
-Courts also examine whether a decision-maker acted in bad faith—motivated by personal animus, extraneous influence, or an improper purpose.
-For instance, if a government official denies a permit purely to punish a political opponent rather than to uphold statutory criteria, that official's decision is vulnerable to quashing for bad faith.
+If an agency imposes rigid, inflexible policies that effectively ignore individual merits, or automatically rubber-stamps decisions without genuine consideration, it can be said to have fettered its discretion.
+Courts also examine whether a decision-maker acted in bad faith — motivated by personal animus, extraneous influence, or an improper purpose.
+For instance, if a government official denies a permit purely to punish a political opponent rather than to uphold statutory criteria, that official's decision is vulnerable to quashing.
 These grounds preserve the integrity of administrative discretion by disallowing mechanical or partisan action that strays from statutory aims.

 Standards of Review and Deference to the Administrative Tribunal